OttawaNerdCorp/blog/bizdev/bizdev.md

 ### Ownership structure: Sole proprietorship or corporation?
 As mentioned above, the business had to be incoporated in order to use `Ottawa Nerd Corp` as a name.

-I acknolwedge that this is a rather silly reason to incorporate, given the overhead involved in doing so.
+I acknowledge that this is a rather silly reason to incorporate, given the overhead involved in doing so.
 As a one-man shop with no sales nor liability (yet), I was advised by several people to register as a sole proprietor and simply choose a different business name.

 However, I really did believe that Ottawa Nerd Corp was the best possible name for my business, for the reasons stated [above](#come-up-with-name).
-I suppose time will tell whether there's any truth to that, or if it was just my conceit.
+I suppose time will tell whether there's any truth to that, or if it was just my pride talking.